-- 1.1 In order to allow the hearing to proceed fairly and efficiently, the Monitoring Officer may in appropriate cases use a pre-hearing procedure to identify: - (a) Which facts in the investigation report are agreed and which are in dispute. - (b) Whether there is fresh evidence not mentioned in the investigation report which will be put before the hearing. - (c) Whether there is documentary evidence which a party intends to put before the hearing. - (d) Whether the parties intend to attend, whether the parties intend to be represented in accordance with paragraph 3 and, if so, by whom, the number and identity of witnesses to be called. - (e) Whether the Subject Member requests the whole or any part of the hearing to be held in private.
-The default position must be that all hearing are public hearings. - (f) Whether the Subject Member requests the whole or any part of the investigation report or other relevant documents to be withheld from the public.
-The default position must be that all hearing are public hearings. - 1.2 The Monitoring Officer will notify the parties of the date, time, and place for the hearing.
+- 1.1 In order to allow the hearing to proceed fairly and efficiently, the Monitoring Officer may in appropriate cases use a pre-hearing procedure to identify: - (a) Which facts in the investigation report are agreed and which are in dispute. - (b) Whether there is fresh evidence not mentioned in the investigation report which will be put before the hearing. - (c) Whether there is documentary evidence which a party intends to put before the hearing. - (d) Whether the parties intend to attend, whether the parties intend to be represented in accordance with paragraph 3 and, if so, by whom, the number and identity of witnesses to be called. - (e) Whether the Subject Member requests the whole or any part of the hearing to be held in private. - (f) Whether the Subject Member requests the whole or any part of the investigation report or other relevant documents to be withheld from the public. - 1.2 The Monitoring Officer will notify the parties of the date, time, and place for the hearing.